What is Kindle Unlimited?

 Either side can argue that one is the better choice – and if you’re a member of any online author forum, you’ve probably seen this go down first-hand!
 But there is no one-size-fits-all answer: it really comes down to your goals, preferences, the genre you write in, and more.

 To help you understand these options, we’re taking an in-depth look at the pros and cons of Kindle Unlimited/KDP Select and going wide for self-published authors in today’s book market.

 Did you know you can sell Amazon ebooks through PublishDrive?
 Plus, you can manage global ebook distribution to 400 other stores in one dashboard.
-Sign up FREE to get started!
+Sign up now to get started!

 What Does “Going Wide,” “Direct,” and “Exclusive” Mean in Self-Publishing?
 How does Kindle Unlimited work?